sdb/scuml/README.md

 ![Diagram 1](https://github.com/sdb/scuml/raw/master/doc/images/diagram1.png)

-## License

-You may use this project under the terms of the [MIT License](http://www.opensource.org/licenses/mit-license.php).

 ## Contributing

 If you want to contribute fixes and/or features then [fork](http://help.github.com/fork-a-repo/) this repository, push your changes and send me a [pull request](http://help.github.com/send-pull-requests/).